North Dakota: Unarmed Security Officers

 In North Dakota, there are three levels of potential registration, depending on training and experience.

-• APPRENTICE SECURITY OFFICER – 12 hours classroom instruction OR 12 hours of field service
+• APPRENTICE SECURITY OFFICER – 12 hours in-person, live remote, or online classroom instruction OR 12 hours of field service

-• SECURITY OFFICER – 1000 hours field service & 32 hours classroom instruction
+• SECURITY OFFICER – 1000 hours field service & 32 hours in-person, live remote, or online classroom instruction

 See: Application Form 1